Book a meeting or discussion with Harry here.

 China’s Artificial-Intelligence Boom - Feb 16, 2017

 Also making the same broad point in The Atlantic, this article with many Andrew Ng quotes.
-Author Sarah Zhang, a staff writer at The Atlantic, gave voice to a series of Ng`s views on China and Chinese work in AI vs. the US / English-speaking world (yes, many aspects were collapsed into three or so broad generalizations) that would be interesting to learn more about.
+Author Sarah Zhang, a staff writer at The Atlantic, gave voice to a series of Ng's views on China and Chinese work in AI vs. the US / English-speaking world (yes, many aspects were collapsed into three or so broad generalizations) that would be interesting to learn more about.
 Some - intense competition - for example, rang true (but not as a unique feature...) while others seemed weak -- for example "Yet as the research matures in China, Ng says, it is also becoming its own distinct community.
 After a recent international meeting in Barcelona, he recalls seeing Chinese language write-ups of the talks circulate right way.
-He never found any in English."
+He never found any in English.".
+Hard to imagine many international conferences on AI where write-ups of the talks were unavailable, but hey, "he never found any".
 Hmmm.

 The Algorithm will see you now - April 3, 2017